Allied Health Student Placements in Aboriginal and Torres Strait Islander Communities and Health Settings

-Clinical education placements working with Aboriginal and Torres Strait Islander people
+- Potential benefits and challenges experienced in placements with Aboriginal and Torres Strait Islander peoples

-Working with Aboriginal and Torres Strait Islander people is something all allied health students will probably experience regardless of their clinical education placement context.
+Working with Aboriginal and Torres Strait Islander peoples is something all allied health students will probably experience regardless of their clinical education placement context.

-In this video, Dr Alison Nelson explains why it is 'everybody's business' to know about working with Aboriginal and Torres Strait Islander people.
+In this video, Dr Alison Nelson explains why it is 'everybody's business' to know about working with Aboriginal and Torres Strait Islander peoples.